Menopause is a natural stage of the aging process.

 Hot flashes, or hot flushes, are uncomfortable, inconvenient and sometimes frightening to many women.
 A feeling of warmth all over, disorientation, tingling in the hands and feet, insomnia, nervousness, and headaches are sensations that many women experience.
 Many say that they tend to sweat profusely during and after a hot flash.
 (Sweating is the body's attempt to cool itself and is a natural reaction to heat.)

-While hot flashes are disconcerting, they are dangerous.
+While hot flashes are disconcerting, they are not dangerous.
 Some women choose to live with them until they go away, instead of taking hormone-like drugs, and try instead to do strenuous exercise and to improve their nutrition.
 Women who have infrequent opportunities for sex have found that masturbating often increases vaginal lubrication.
 If you have a tendency to have a tender or dry vagina, some home remedies can be soothing and can help make sexual intercourse more comfortable.

 Aloe vera gel, yogurt or the kinds of ointments used for diaper rash applied to the skin are often helpful.
 Unless you have an infection, douching is one the worst things to do - it robs the mucous membranes of any natural lubrication they have.
 Likewise, using so called, "feminine deodorants," which contain harsh chemicals and alcohols, can intensify a tendency towards dryness.
 Tight-fitting pants can make matters worse, and encourage infection by preventing air from circulating and adding stress to tender tissues.